MewsSystems/tech-pos-platform-engineering-interview-task/README.md

 # Mews - Platform engineering team interview task

 Please complete and return this technical test before attending your interview at Mews.
-This isn't something we would like you to spend a long time on, we recommend no more than 2 hours.
+This isn't something we would like you to spend a long time on, roughly 2-3 hours.
 You can give us the results in any way that makes sense to you.
 If sharing a GitHub repository, please make it private and grant access to the GitHub usernames at the bottom of the page.

 Your response to this technical assessment will be used to start a technical discussion at your interview.
 We're more interested in how you approach the problem and implement your solution than in finding a correct answer to the question.